sdam-elte/modellinglab2019/00_hints_and_requirements/ReadMe.md

 ## Training for online conferences and discussions

 Nowadays, online meetings and conferences are becoming more common.
-Some times your advisor will be present at your weekly report not personally, instead, by using an online conference tool.
-Save the following URL for this course: https://meet.google.com/bif-hydi-hbm, this will be always active during the lab meetings and you have to talk to your advisor and present your report through this channel.
+Some times your advisor will be present at your biweekly report not personally, instead, by using an online conference tool.

 # Course Summary: